patdeg/tidbyt_stock_price/README.md

 ## Features

 - Displays the latest stock price and percentage change.
-- Shows a graph of historical stock data over a configurable timeframe.
+- Shows a graph of historical stock data over 7 days
 - Color-coded indicators for price movements (green for positive, red for negative).
-- Configurable stock symbol and timeframe.
+- Configurable stock symbol
 - Caching mechanism to reduce redundant API calls.

 ## Prerequisites